ShahedSabab/TutVis/README.md

 # TutVis
 ![](UI/images/interface.PNG?raw=true)

-A photoshop tutorial browsing system where each tutorial is annotated with the tutorial’s difficulty (advanced/ beginner), topics, length, text complexity, and commands usage.
-The information presented on the browsing interface is automatically calculated using different machine learning algorithms.<br/>
+Online text and video tutorails are among the most popular and heavily used resources for learning feature-rich software applications (e.g., Photoshop, Weka, AutoCAD, Fusion 360).
+However, when searching, users can find it difficult to assess whether a tutorials is designed for their level of expertise.
+TutVis stands for tutorial visualization, which is a tutorial browsing system that provides information to assist users in tutorial selection and searhcing.
+The provided information are as follows: difficulty level (advanced/beginner), topics covered, length, text complexity, command usage ratio.
+Theese information are automatically calculated using different supervervised and unsupervised machine learning algorithms.

 • The browsing interface is developed using angular js, node js, d3 js, chart js, and bootstrap.<br/>
-• The features are generated using the topic modeling algorithm LDA, readability formulas and heuristic calculations. <br/>
+• The information/features are generated using the topic modeling algorithm (LDA), readability formulas and heuristic calculations. <br/>
 • The machine learning part has been developed using python (scikit-learn, gensim). <br/>
 • For the classification of the tutorial’s difficulty Random Forest algorithm is used.<br/>
+• The calssificaiton model can classify a tutorial's difficulty (advacned/beginner) with 85% accuracy.

 # UI directory
 This directory contains the project for the web interface of the prototype which visualizes the auto generated features from the machine learning model.